Egesheim: Demographics

 As of 2011, Egesheim is estimated to have a population of around 643.

 It has an area of 7.66 km2, with a population density of around 84 people per square kilometre.

+Religion

+Egesheim has a traditional Catholic character.
+The parish church was originally a Gothic building; It was remodeled in the Rococo style between 1758 and 1762 and has been renovated several times since then.
+The Roman Catholic parish of the Assumption of Mary in Egesheim belongs to the Oberer Heuberg pastoral unit in the Tuttlingen-Spaichingen deanery of the Rottenburg-Stuttgart diocese.